Public Library and Baths, Balsall Heath: Future

 The building reopened in April 2012 after 16 months of structural work on the fire exit of Pool 2, asbestos removal from the basement, and extensive cleaning and painting.

 Pool 2 is currently open for swimming and is well used, but Pool 1 has been closed since 2003.
 The second-class 'slipper' baths were in continual use until October 2004, but have since closed.

 In January 2017 it was reported that the council plans to close the baths in June 2017.
 The Friends' group and an action group formed for the purpose explored options to keep the baths open under community ownership.
 It was announced that the pool would continue to stay open.
 Since then, the pool has remained open to the community for swimming and Moseley Road Baths CIO and the Friends have been working with the City Council, the National Trust, the World Monuments Fund and Historic England to draw up plans for their long-term restoration.
+On 2 October 2023 Moseley Road Baths closed for swimming and all other activities, as the next major phase of work to the building started.
+This phase was expected to be completed in Spring 2025.
+In August 2024, ISG Ltd began restoration and redevelopment work.